top of page

-Landscape partnerships are recognised for their support of brining communities together in integrated landscape management processes and practices and offering a platform for the multiple stakeholders to co create processes to build trust, develop a vision for transformation, and collectively work towards the protection and restoration of ecosystems.
+Landscape partnerships are recognised for their support in brining communities together in integrated landscape management processes and practices and offering a platform for the multiple stakeholders to co create processes that build trust, develop a vision for transformation, and collectively work towards the protection and restoration of ecosystems.

 Eachtgha - the Sliabh Aughty Landscape Partnership have been meeting with aims to research and learn from other areas and methodologies such as Bioregioning - and work alongside other partnerships, including the recently developed Bioregioning platform in South East Ireland and to create a strategic vision that will set the agenda for the further development of the Landscape Partnership locally.